-Sales for the year totalled £4,432,917, an increase of 0.7% on the £4,402,288 sales for the previous year (2022 57.7% increase).
-Operating profit for the year was £259,602 (2022 £429,300).
-After interest receivable and the corporation tax charge, the post-tax profits for the year were £235,945 (2022 £336,700).
-An interim dividend of 12p per share (2022 14p per share) absorbing £72,000 (2022 £84,000) was paid to shareholders in October 2023.
-Taking into account the level of post-tax profits for the year and with the company having strong reserves and assets, the board has decided to declare a further interim dividend of 12p per share (2022 £138,000), which will be paid on Wednesday 3 April 2024 to shareholders on the register on Friday 22 March 2024.
-The ex-dividend date will be Thursday 21 March 2024.
+Sales for the year totalled £4,850,970, an increase of 9% on the £4,432,917 sales for the previous year (2023 0.7% increase).
+Operating profit for the year was £393,319 (2023 £259,602).
+After interest receivable and the corporation tax charge, the post-tax profits for the year were £350,246 (2023 £235,945).
+An interim dividend of 13p per share (2023 12p per share) absorbing £78,000 (2023 £72,000) was paid to shareholders in October 2024.
+Taking into account the level of post-tax profits for the year and with the company having strong reserves and assets, the Board has decided to declare a further interim dividend of 13p per share (2023 12p per share), absorbing £78,000 (2023 £72,000), which will be paid on Wednesday 2 April 2025 to shareholders on the register on Friday 14 March 2025.
+The ex-dividend date will be Thursday 13 March 2025.

-The trading environment for the hotel and tourism industry continues to be challenging with the continuing cost of living crisis and high inflation impacting on operating costs and consumer demand.
-Despite careful monitoring of food and drink costs the gross profit percentage was slightly down on 2022, which also benefitted significantly from the reduction in the VAT rate from 20% to 12.5% during the 5 months to 31 March 2022 as part of the government's support to the hospitality industry during the coronavirus pandemic.
-Repair costs significantly increased in the year reflecting general maintenance to the fabric of the building, including replacement of windows and fire doors as well as major repair works to the restaurant roof.
+The trading environment for the company continues to be challenging with continuing cost of living increases impacting on operating costs and consumer demand.
+With careful monitoring of food and drink costs the gross profit percentage increased by 9% compared to the previous year (2023 No change compared to 2022).
+Overall profitability increased in the year, despite increases in operating costs and staffing costs.

+Repair costs decreased by 5% compared to the previous year and included general maintenance to the fabric of the building, including replacement of fire doors and remedial work to the hotel's wiring.

-Capital improvements at the hotel during the year included the installation of solar panels on the roof, a major project for the hotel, and the ongoing refurbishment of the Crystal Restaurant, as well as general refurbishment of a number of bedrooms, upgrading of the wifi system and improved CCTV coverage.
+Capital improvements at the hotel during the year included the installation of new air conditioning in the Conservatory, replacement of the outside furniture for the Garden Suite and Main Terrace, replacement of the boiler in the new wing, and general refurbishment of some bedroom interiors.

-Developments since 31 October 2023
+Developments since 31 October 2024